rohanprabhu/kotlin-dsl-gradle-jooq-plugin/README.md

         }
     }

-Since the `configuration` is simple the `Configuration` from `org.jooq.util.jaxb`, you can construct the object any way you want:
+Since the `configuration` is simply the `Configuration` from `org.jooq.util.jaxb`, you can construct the object any way you want:

     jooqGenerator {
         configuration("primary", project.java.sourceSets.getByName("main")) {